Bronepoezd80/vectormatrix/README.md

 # array
-Dynamic memory allocation for vectors and matrices
+Dynamic memory allocation for vectors and matrices in C.

+Depends on project xalloc, install it first!